lramadhan/hackintosh-asus-x550vx/README.md

 * In `Kext` directory, you'll see **Other** directory, replace is with **Other** from this repo
 * Replace `config.plist` with repo's `config.plist`
 * And in `/EFI/EFI/CLOVER/ACPI` save `DSDT.aml` into `patched` directory

+## F.A.Q
+Q: Audio is not working?
+A: Try to change `layout-id` value.
+Use **Hackintool** for knowing the availabe layout, and try it first by inserting boot argument `alcid=layout-id`.
+If it works, put it into properti preferences in `config.plist` using **Clover Configurator**

+Q: Wifi detected but cannot found any SSID.
+A: Try to remove `AirPortAtheros40.kext`, `ATH9KInjector.kext`, `IO80211Family.kext`.
+And then, inject via **Kext Droplet**, and insert it into **S/L/E**.

+Q: Wifi is on and detecting the SSID, but the nearest SSID has low signal.
+A: If it works, it's okay.

+Q: Is HDMI works?
+A: Yes, tested.

+Q: What about sleep or hibernate?
+A: Still don't know.

+Q: Is power management on?
+A: Make sure that `config.plist/acpi/ssdt` is setled `plugintype=1`